Drywall Mesh Tape - Chu's Packaging Supplies

 Frequently Asked Questions

 Fibreglass linings and coatings have many applications.
-We’ve tried to answer some of these below.
+We’ve addressed some common questions below:

 Q. How do I fibreglass a concrete pond?